OlgaMaciaszek/crac-db-refresh-scope/README.md

 ## Introduction

-In this sample, we've added a user-created `DataSource` bean which uses a password from external configuration source defined using `spring.config.import` property.
+In this sample, we've added `org.springframework.cloud:spring-cloud-starter` to the pom to provide the Context Refresh functionality.
+In the properties we've pointed to an external configuration source for defined using `spring.config.import` property.
 Frequently, users point this to a  [Spring Cloud Config Server](https://docs.spring.io/spring-cloud-config/reference/4.1/server.html), but in this example we're just using a file (`dev.yml`).

-Thanks to adding the `@RefreshScope` annotation on the `@Configuration` class and the `@Bean` definition, if the data in the external configuration source changes between creating checkpoint and restoring the image, `RefreshScopeLifecycle` will be triggered under the hood and the `DataSource` bean will be recreated with new values (in the case of this sample, new `password` value).
+We have placed all the configuration for `DataSource` and `HikariDataSource` beans there, and we have listed both beans under `spring.cloud.refresh.extra-refreshables` in the property file.
+Thanks to this, both beans (that come from `spring-boot-starter-data-jpa`) will have the `refresh` scope, even though they have not been annotated with `@RefreshScope`.
+Consequently, if the data in the external configuration source changes between creating checkpoint and restoring the image, `RefreshScopeLifecycle` will be triggered under the hood and the `DataSource` bean will be recreated with new values (in the case of this sample, new `password` value).
 You can read more about Refresh Scope on restart [here](https://docs.spring.io/spring-cloud-commons/reference/4.1/spring-cloud-commons/application-context-services.html#_refresh_scope_on_restart).

 On the running application, you can also update the values of the config source as required and trigger [refreshing the context again with Actuator](https://docs.spring.io/spring-cloud-commons/reference/4.1/spring-cloud-commons/application-context-services.html#refresh-scope).

+TIP: If you would like to see a setup with a user-crated datasource bean, check out the `user-created-hikari-datasource` branch.

 ## Prerequisites